High-low analysis and small cap decoupling over non-Archimedean local fields: Proof of Theorem

 \section{Proof of Theorem \ref{squarefunction}}

-We begin by establishing a number of technical high/low decomposition results, applicable to a general Schwartz-Bruhat function $f$ with Fourier support in $\cal{N}_{R^{-1}}(\bb{P}^1)$.
+We begin by establishing a number of technical high/low decomposition results, applicable to a general Schwartz--Bruhat function $f$ with Fourier support in $\cal{N}_{R^{-1}}(\bb{P}^1)$.
 Later, we will fix a single $f$ and perform a pruning procedure, in order to obtain appropriate functions for which the preceding results are useful.